November 8, 2019—November 10, 2019

 A limited number of Hemera Contemplative Fellowships are available in support of this program.
 For more information, please refer here.

-This retreat will be held in silence.
+This retreat is held in silence.

 Roshi Janet Jiryu Abels, founder of Still Mind Zendo, has been a teacher in the Soto-Rinzai lineage of Taizan Maezumi Roshi and the White Plum Asanga since 2000, when she became a dharma successor of her teacher, Roshi Robert Jinsen Kennedy, who, in 2015, gave her Inka and the honorific title Roshi.
 She is a certified Bio-Spiritual Focusing teacher and is the author of Making Zen Your Own: Giving Life to Twelve Key Golden Age Ancestors, published by Wisdom.